tytydraco/yessleep/out/Someone_keeps_leaving_letters_on_my_door.md

-It was a written confession, a detailed handwritten letter of love designated to a man named [Henry.My](http://Henry.My) brow furrowed, neither me nor my husband were named that, and I knew for a fact that none of my neighbors were named that.
+It was a written confession, a detailed handwritten letter of love designated to a man named Henry.
+My brow furrowed, neither me nor my husband were named that, and I knew for a fact that none of my neighbors were named that.